Kate Beckinsale Spreads Her Legs In Tight Pants And High-Heeled Boots, Tries To Put Her Head Between Them

 "And this is the laugh I've been looking for all day.
 Thank you.
 Carry on," one fan declared.

-As she often does, Kate cleverly clapped back at a few of the viewers who had less-than-positive commentary regarding the share.
+As she often does, Kate cleverly clapped back at a few of the viewers who had less-than-positive comments regarding the share.

 "Wearing a mask in your own house makes you look stupid," one follower remarked snidely.

-“but attempting to lick my own an*s doesn’t?”
+"But attempting to lick my own anus doesn't?"
 Kate replied cheekily.

-She also explained to another person who criticized her accessory that she was wearing the cat mask to make Clive feel “less self-conscious,” and suggested that they “relax.”
+She also explained to another person who criticized her accessory that she was wearing the cat mask to make Clive feel "less self-conscious," suggesting that they "relax."